Kong/docs.konghq.com/src/gateway/kong-enterprise/dev-portal/customize/adding-javascript-assets.md

 ## Prerequisites

 * Portal Legacy is turned off
-* The Kong Developer Portal is enabled and running
+* The Kong Dev Portal is enabled and running
 * The [kong-portal-cli tool](/gateway/{{page.kong_version}}/kong-enterprise/dev-portal/cli) is installed locally